mooner1022/Laika/README.md

 </p>

 <p align="center">
     !!
-Leika is still in early development stage, any structure or usage can be changed !!
+Laika is still in early development stage, any structure or usage can be changed !!
 </p>

 <p align="center">